techiescamp/linux-foundation-coupon/README.md

 >Note: You have one year of validity to appear for the certification exam after registration

 💰 **Savings Tip:** If you haven't done any Kubernetes certification yet, the best savings are on the Kubestronaut Bundle with **38% savings**

->Note: This offer in few days.
-So hurry up and make use of this offer before it expires.

 ## Linux Foundation KubeCon NA Discount Codes